davehasacat/airflow-stock-market-elt/README.md

     /usr/local/airflow/dbt_venv/bin/dbt build --full-refresh
     ```

-8. **View the Dashboard**: Once the pipeline has run successfully, navigate to the Plotly dashboard at [http://localhost:8501](http://localhost:8501) to view and interact with the data.
+7. **View the Dashboard**: Once the pipeline has run successfully, navigate to the Plotly dashboard at [http://localhost:8501](http://localhost:8501) to view and interact with the data.

 ## Future Work

-This project serves as a strong foundation for a robust financial data platform.
-The next steps for expanding this project include:
+This project is now feature-complete and serves as a strong foundation for a robust financial data platform.
+Future enhancements could focus on performance, advanced analysis, and production-hardening.

+* [ ] **Add Strategy Comparison**: Implement a feature to run two backtests and compare their performance metrics and portfolio values side-by-side.
+* [ ] **Performance Optimization**: Explore performance improvements, such as implementing caching for data loads or using `Numba` to accelerate backtesting calculations.
+* [ ] **Add Alerting**: Integrate the data quality pipeline with Airflow alerts to send an email or Slack notification when a `dbt` test fails.
-* [ ] **Add Data Quality Monitoring**: Implement more advanced data quality checks and alerting (dbt tests) to monitor the health of the data pipeline and ensure the reliability of the data.
+* [x] ~~**Add Data Quality Monitoring**~~: Implement more advanced data quality checks and alerting (dbt tests) to monitor the health of the data pipeline and ensure the reliability of the data.
-* [ ] **Add Advanced Performance Metrics**: Enhance the backtesting results with more sophisticated metrics like Max Drawdown, Sortino Ratio, and Profit Factor.
+* [x] ~~**Add Advanced Performance Metrics**~~: Enhance the backtesting results with more sophisticated metrics like Max Drawdown, Sortino Ratio, and Profit Factor.

 ## Documentation